Adaptive Anxiety Therapy (AAT)

 -

-Anxious behaviors reduce ability to tolerate future anxiety
+Protective behaviors reduce the ability to tolerate future anxiety

 -